zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ## Configuring Zowe to use PassTickets

-As system programmer, you can configure Zowe to use PassTickets for API services that are compatible to accept them to authenticate your service with the API Mediation Layer.

 ### Overview of how PassTickets are used
 API clients can use various supported methods such as Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.